simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 **Phishing** is a malicious cyber attack technique employed by criminals to deceive individuals into divulging sensitive information, including passwords, credit card numbers, or social security numbers.
 These attackers employ deceptive emails, text messages, or websites that closely resemble legitimate organizations, tricking unsuspecting victims.

 Phishing attempts pose significant risks such as **identity theft**, **financial loss**, and **unauthorized access** to personal accounts.
-To safeguard against these scams, it is crucial to remain **vigilant** and knowledgeable about the common indicators of a phishing attempt.
+To safeguard against these scams, you need to remain **vigilant** and knowledgeable about the common indicators of a phishing attempt.

 Phishing is a malicious cyber attack technique used by criminals to trick individuals into revealing sensitive information such as passwords, credit card numbers, or social security numbers.
 Attackers typically employ deceptive emails, text messages, or websites that closely resemble legitimate organizations, aiming to deceive unsuspecting victims.
 These phishing attempts can have severe consequences, including **identity theft**, **financial loss**, and **unauthorized access** to personal accounts.
-To protect yourself from these scams, it is essential to stay **vigilant** and **familiarize yourself** with common indicators of a phishing attempt.
+To protect yourself from these scams, you need to stay **vigilant** and **familiarize yourself** with common indicators of a phishing attempt.

 ## **Common Indicators of a Phishing Attempt**

 ### **1. Suspicious Sender Email Address**

 One of the most common indicators of a phishing attempt is a **suspicious sender email address**.
 Phishing emails frequently originate from addresses that imitate legitimate organizations but may exhibit slight variations or misspellings.
 For instance, an email claiming to be from a bank might have a domain name like "bankoffica.com" instead of "bankoffice.com".
-It is crucial to **scrutinize the email address** and remain vigilant for any inconsistencies or irregularities.
+You need to **scrutinize the email address** and remain vigilant for any inconsistencies or irregularities.

 **Example**: Let's say you receive an email claiming to be from your online shopping account, and it asks you to verify your credit card information by clicking on a link.
 The sender's email address seems odd: "customersupport@amaz0n.com" (note the zero instead of the letter 'o').
 This is a clear red flag, as it is an attempt to mimic the legitimate "customersupport@amazon.com" email address used by the genuine Amazon customer support team.